eliotis/taiga-ui/projects/addon-charts/README.md

 > Extension package for Taiga UI that adds various charts, graphs and related components

-It's a part of [**Taiga UI**](https://github.com/TinkoffCreditSystems/taiga-ui) that is fully-treeshakable Angular UI Kit consisting of multiple base libraries and several add-ons
+It's a part of [**Taiga UI**](https://github.com/TinkoffCreditSystems/taiga-ui) that is a fully-treeshakable Angular UI Kit consisting of multiple base libraries and several add-ons

 ## How to install